Rodham (novel): TV series

 An adaptation of the novel was announced to be in development at 20th Television.
 Sarah Treem was attached to write and executive produce, along with Warren Littlefield and the Sittenfeld executive producing as well.
 The series is being shopped around to various studios, including Hulu, who had passed on it.
 In 2022, it was announced that Claire Danes and Dakota Fanning have been cast as Clinton in different timeframes, and James Ponsoldt would direct.

+Alternate Presidents

+The book sees two people who never became President hold the office: Jerry Brown (1997–2001) and John McCain (2001–2009).
+George H.W.
+Bush serves two terms, winning re-election in 1992.
+Barack Obama still serves two terms as President with Joe Biden as his Vice President (2009–2017).
+Obama beat Vice President Sam Brownback (and his running mate Jim Gilmore) in 2008.